panoplymedia/challenges/sales_admin/README.md

 Using the web framework of your choice, deliver an application that meets the following requirements:

 * Provides an interface for a user to upload the salesdata.csv file in this directory
-* Parses and persists the information in the salesdata.csv file
+* Parses and persists the information in the salesdata.csv file to a database
 * Calculates and displays the total sales revenue to the user

 Bonus points if you add authentication.